 Other tools, fact sheets, and resources:

-Hazardous Waste Program - - The hazardous waste program provides technical assistance, conducts inspections, conducts complaint investigations, and assigns generator identification numbers.
+Hazardous Waste Policies and Guidance - - The hazardous waste program provides technical assistance, conducts inspections, conducts complaint investigations, and assigns generator identification numbers.